Arundel to Amberley walk

 - You pass the Gothic-style Chapel Barn on your immediate left.
 65 metres along the path you reach a tarmac road, where you turn left, your direction 55°.
 Pass the farm buildings on your left and in 70 metres at a minor road junction take the left fork , due north.
 In 60 metres you pass on your right, house No.38 (which used to be an inn) with a post box in the front wall and then you come to the entrance to St Leonard’s Parish Church, South Stoke, well worth a visit.
 After visiting the church, retrace your steps to the road and continue onwards, now on a gravel car-wide track.

-- In 150 metres, just before the steel bridge over the River Arun, ignore the stile on your right. [!] ( Unless you plan to do an Arundel Circular walk, in which case cross over this stile and follow the riverbank path back to Arundel, stopping at the Black Rabbit pub for lunch).
+- In 150 metres, just before you come to South Stoke Bridge over the River Arun ignore the stile on your right. [!] ( Unless you plan to do an Arundel Circular walk, in which case cross over this stile and follow the riverbank path back to Arundel, stopping at the Black Rabbit pub for lunch).

-- The main route is to cross the bridge.
+- The main route is to cross over the steel bridge.
 5 metres beyond its end [!] you have a wooden kissing gate on your left and a stile on your right.

 - [!]
 For a direct, short cut route to Amberley station, go through the kissing gate, to follow the path to North Stoke, then a lane to Houghton Bridge.

 - But the main route is to turn right over the stile to follow the River Arun, on the path on top of the riverbank, your initial direction 115°,with the river on your right-hand side and the railway line over to your left.

-- Continue ahead beside the river and in 300 metres, go through a new metal swing gate and [!] fork left on a narrow path that heads uphill, your direction 130°.
+- Continue ahead over a grassy meadow with the river to your right and in 300 metres, go through a metal swing gate and [!] fork left on a narrow path that heads uphill, through light woodland, your direction 130°.
 In 90 metres, at a two-armed footpath sign, you fork left (not right per the sign) your direction now 55°.